Winter 2017 Student Update

-Here are your fall updates from Divisions, partners and universities.
+Here are your Summer Updates from Divisions and Partners.

 To join the Division, please contact the Members Services team of the Canadian Physiotherapy Association.

 The Leadership Division's interests and those of students are represented by one student rep from each of the 15 Canadian PT programs.
 We are currently in transition, as outgoing student reps are replaced by incoming ones.